Engee documentation

 • — ambient temperature.

-The units of pressure are hectopascals (hPa) and the units of temperature are degrees Kelvin.
+The units of measurement for pressure are hectopascals (gPa), and temperatures are degrees Kelvin.

-The partial pressure of water vapour is related to the density of water vapour , as follows:
+Partial pressure of water vapor it is related to the density of water vapor , as follows:

 .